threadi/downloadlist/readme.txt

 - Display of file size, description and icon can be switched on and off
 - Choose what link should be published: direct link or attachment page
+- Choose an iconset for each Block; manage custom icons in unlimited lists
+- Usage of [multiple hooks](https://github.com/threadi/downloadlist/tree/master/docs/hooks.md) to change or add icons to generated iconsets
-- sort list by title or filesize with one click
+- Sort list by title or filesize with one click
-- the Block can be used in Widgets
+- The Block can be used in classic widgets
+- Set colors, typography and borders for each Block

+The development repository is on [GitHub](https://github.com/threadi/downloadlist).

 == Screenshots ==